-A2.2.2 Special Student, Part-Time
+A2.2.1 Special Student, Part-Time

 Students wishing to take one or two graduate courses not for degree credit may be admitted as parttime special students.
+Normally such students are admitted on a Letter of Permission from their home institution.